letmebefree/zonetradingmanual/auto-trading-parameters.md

 **Stop buffer in pips**

 The value in this parameter will move the order stop loss further from price such that the order is not stopped out if price passes though it by just a few pips.

-**Target buffer in pips**

-As an alternative to the previous parameter, this can be used to reduce the calculated profit target by a set number of pips, instead of a percentage of the total profit target.

 **TRADE TARGET FILTERS**